agile-dev-assignments/git-workflow-practice-jayliquek/README.md

 # Git Practice
 A simple project to practice a few git/github workflows.
-Replace the contents of this file with the contents indicated in the [instructions](./instructions.md).
 [Where Do Vaccine Doses Go, and Who Gets Them?
 The Algorithms Decide](https://www.nytimes.com/2021/02/07/technology/vaccine-algorithms.html)

 ### What I find interesting